Why a Tasting Bar?

-After more than 20 years of providing Comox Valley residents with expert winemaking experiences, Signature Wine’s co-owners, Sigrid Lees and Lisa Whitmore, wanted to expanded their business.
+After more than 20 years of providing Comox Valley residents with expert winemaking experiences, Signature Wine’s co-owners, Sigrid Lees and Lisa Whitmore, wanted to expand their business.

-While they still do wine making, this new addition to Signature’s product line is proving to be a welcome complement to the culinary scene in the Comox Valley.
+While they still do wine making, this new addition to Signature’s product line is proving to be a welcome complement to the North Island culinary scene.
 Customers are raving about the selection, high quality and value of their oils and balsamic vinegars.
 Adding the tasting room has turned out to be a perfect marriage for Signature’s business model.
 It has also proven to be a boost for businesses in the Valley in general.
 Despite the fact that it just opened in February 2014, the tasting room is already on the map as a ‘must see and experience’ destination with local tourism operators like Island Gourmet Trails culinary tours and Island Joy Rides Cycle Tours.

 Before they renovated and set up the tasting bar, the business partners did their research and sampled plenty of extra virgin olive oils (EVOO) and vinegars themselves.
 It was important for them to ensure that they fully understood the industry and that they secured the best possible products.